SnkaeSael/InputLua-for-SMB/README.md

 SMB1/2J Sleek (positions the stats at the top of the screen): Player Position, Player Speed, Rule #, Frame Timer, Remainder, Pace relative to next framerule, Sockfolder value, Timer, Bowser health (when one is loaded)

-SMB3 PianoRoll: Mizu will fill this in eventually

 SMB3 Sleek (positions the stats at the bottom of the screen): Player Position (hex), Player Speed, Next P (oct), P Kill Counter, Frames, Lag, Time, Input, Position X Relative to Screen (when in an autoscroller), Boss HP (when one is loaded), Level Count

 If you have any suggestions please submit an issue, or if you have an improved copy submit a pull request.